rmh78/quarkus-performance/README.md

-# Comparing the CPU/Memory utilisation of a JAX-RS application (Quarkus, Payara Micro)
+# Comparing the CPU/Memory utilisation of a REST service (Quarkus, Payara Micro, Spring Boot, Python)

 Some scripts to measure the CPU and Memory utilisation of JAX-RS appliations.
 The performance test runs inside a docker container.